BenRChetwood/terraform_aws_example/README.md

 # Useful terminology
 AMI
-- The AMI resource allows the creation and management of a completely-custom Amazon Machine Image Terraform Provider
+-The AMI resource allows the creation and management of a completely-custom Amazon Machine Image Terraform Provider
-- Providers are a logical abstraction of an upstream API.
+-Providers are a logical abstraction of an upstream API.
 They are responsible for understanding API interactions and exposing resources.
 This is what allows Terraform to connect with your platform of choice.
 Terraform Registry
-- Where you can find information about the many providers, such as AWS https://registry.terraform.io/providers/hashicorp/aws/latest
+-Where you can find information about the many providers, such as AWS https://registry.terraform.io/providers/hashicorp/aws/latest
-- resources you can define for each, such as S3 buckets https://registry.terraform.io/modules/terraform-aws-modules/s3-bucket/aws/latest
+-resources you can define for each, such as S3 buckets https://registry.terraform.io/modules/terraform-aws-modules/s3-bucket/aws/latest

 # Installing Terraform
 Excellent instructions for installing and verifying Terraform can be found here